roketrig/Angular-Flight-Search-App/README.md

 - Real-time flight data display
 - Aircraft identification via ICAO24
 - Location, altitude, speed, heading, and more
-- Modular design using Angular components
-- Responsive and user-friendly interface

 ## Technologies Used